Print on demand (POD) is a great lifestyle business for a fistful of reasons. Here’s a few of them:

 The biggest downside to this approach is you need to attract traffic to your store.
 This means you’ll need to put some work in on marketing; social media, blogging, and maybe even paid adverts.

-Whether you follow the no website or own website approach, you’ll need to follow a similar process for starting your business.
+Whether you follow the no website or own website approach, you’ll need to follow a similar process for starting your print on demand business.

 Choosing a niche is a crucial step.
 A scattergun approach to design probably won’t serve you well.
 Creating funny slogans one day and pictures of Owls the next will make your store seem disjointed.